Earl H. Carroll: Federal judicial service

 On June 2, 1980, Carroll was nominated by President Jimmy Carter to a new seat on the United States District Court for the District of Arizona created by 92 Stat.
 1629.
 Carroll was confirmed by the United States Senate on June 26, 1980, received his commission on June 30, 1980, and was sworn in on September 12, 1980.
-On October 10, 1994, Carroll assumed senior status, opening up a judgeship position for Roslyn O. Silver, the first woman judge appointed in the District of Arizona.
+On October 10, 1994, Carroll assumed senior status, opening up a judgeship position for Roslyn O. Silver.
 From 1994 to 2008, although on senior status, Carroll maintained a full draw of cases, and one of the heaviest caseloads in the district.
 Carroll retired into inactive senior status in 2011, remaining in that status until his death.
 Carroll was a Judge of the United States Foreign Intelligence Surveillance Court from 1993 to 1999, and Chief Judge of the United States Alien Terrorist Removal Court from 1996 to 2006.

 Notable decisions

 On May 7, 1988, the New York Times reported a notable case involving the dismissal of an employee from a small mining company in Eloy, Arizona, following the employee's refusal to attend mandatory religious services.
 Carroll permanently enjoined the mining company from holding mandatory services at the Eloy plant as an unlawful employment practice in violation of Title VII of the Civil Rights Act of 1964, which bars discrimination in employment based on religion.

 Starting in July 2000, the Maricopa County Sheriff's website hosted images broadcast from cameras installed in the Madison Street Jail, which housed only pretrial detainees.
-A group of pretrial detainees sued Sheriff Joe Arpaio and the Sheriff's office arguing that the internet broadcasts violated their rights under the Fourteenth Amendment.
+A group of pretrial detainees sued Sheriff Joe Arpaio and the Sheriff's office, arguing that the internet broadcasts violated their rights under the Fourteenth Amendment.
 Carroll agreed and imposed an injunction.
-By a vote of 2 to 1, a 3-judge panel of the Ninth Circuit Court of Appeals affirmed Carroll's injunction, with the majority opinion stating: "We fail to see how turning pretrial detainees into the unwilling objects of the latest reality show serves any... legitimate goals...
-Inmates are not like animals in a zoo to be filmed and photographed at will...".
+By a vote of 2 to 1, a 3-judge panel of the Ninth Circuit Court of Appeals affirmed Carroll's injunction, with the majority opinion stating: "We fail to see how turning pretrial detainees into the unwilling objects of the latest reality show serves any [...] legitimate goals [...]
+Inmates are not like animals in a zoo to be filmed and photographed at will".

 In April 2008, Carroll granted in part and denied in part a motion for summary judgment by a group of Latino professors at Maricopa Community College, who had objected to their college's failure to discipline a math professor who distributed emails containing multiple racially charged and politically incorrect statements about immigration.
-In May 2010, a 3-judge panel of the 9th Circuit Court of Appeals overturned the judge's ruling, holding that academic freedom protected the right of the math professor to speak his mind on controversial issues.
+In May 2010, a 3-judge panel of the Ninth Circuit Court of Appeals overturned the judge's ruling, holding that academic freedom protected the right of the math professor to speak his mind on controversial issues.